Fabaceae

 • Origin: Southern Europe

-• Appearance: The Laburnum is a deciduous tree that grows to a height of 3–7 meters.
-It produces striking, long racemes of golden yellow flowers in early summer.
-The leaves are trifoliate and bright green, adding to the tree’s elegant appearance.
-The hanging flower clusters are dense and sway gracefully in the wind.
+• Appearance: Laburnum is a deciduous tree that grows to a height of 3–7 meters.
+Its most remarkable feature is the cascading clusters of golden-yellow flowers that bloom in early summer.
+The leaves are trifoliate and bright green.
+The densely packed blossoms sway elegantly in the wind, creating a breathtaking sight.

 Cultural Significance Around the World